Reform school: United Kingdom

+Australia

 In Australia, reform schools were established by the Neglected and Criminal Children Act 1864, which provided for children who came under state guardianship.
 In theory, children who were considered 'neglected' were sent to an industrial school, while those who had broken the law were sent to a reformatory.
 In practice however, older children tended to be sent to reformatories and younger ones to industrial schools, with little regard as to why they had been committed.
 The over-crowding and insanitary conditions of these schools, combined with poor diets and overwork, caused terrible health problems.
 Contagious disease was a big problem, particularly measles and eye diseases.
 The reform school system came to an end on 1887, due to public pressure, and government shifted its focus towards the use of foster homes.

 In the 1950s and 1960s, many of the same problems that had occurred with the former system of incarcerating juveniles along with adults began to be noticed in reform school — older juveniles exploiting the younger ones, sexually and otherwise, and the younger ones taking the more hardened, usually older offenders as role models and mentors.
 Also, the term "reform school" itself, originally intended as destigmatizing, had developed its own stigma.

+Switzerland

+Reform schools (Note: Erziehungsheime; Ecoles de redressement; Istituti di rieducazione) were part of Switzerland's institutional confinement system from the mid-19th century onwards, primarily housing adolescents aged 13 to 20.
+Throughout the 20th century, between 30 and 80 such gender-segregated establishments existed, operated by cantons, municipalities, and religious organizations, with the majority located in German-speaking Switzerland.
+These institutions had both punitive and corrective functions and offered vocational training, distinguishing them from children's homes and forced labor establishments.
+Young men were trained in agriculture, crafts, and later metalworking, while young women received training in domestic economy, needlework, and laundry work.
+Until the early 1970s, institutionalized young women were forced to work for Swiss manufacturing companies in factories within the homes.

+Daily life was strictly structured with harsh disciplinary systems including head shaving, food deprivation, and solitary confinement for rule violations.
+The isolation of these closed institutions facilitated psychological, physical, and sexual violence by staff and other residents, while the lack of trust in external authorities deterred victims from reporting abuse.
+Family contacts were heavily regulated and often restricted as punishment.
+The institutions' denominational character influenced their educational concepts, though after World War II, lay management became more common and standardization increased in staff training and infrastructure.

+The May 1968 movement and the Heimkampagne of 1971-1972, launched by Zurich youth activists, catalyzed reforms in institutional child welfare.
+Critical research began in the 1970s at the University of Zurich, and from the late 1980s, autobiographical publications by survivors stimulated historical and social science interest.
+Research emphasizes that traumatic experiences in reform schools marked former residents for life and sometimes caused intergenerational consequences.